 Targeted grants and achievement awards.

-Targeted grants, and achievement awards received by nonresident aliens for activities conducted outside the United States are treated as income from foreign sources.
-Targeted grants and achievement awards are issued by exempt organizations or by the United States (or one of its instruments or agencies), a State (or a political subdivision of a State), or the District of Columbia for an activity (or past activity in the case of an achievement award) undertaken in the public interest.
+Targeted grants, and achievement awards received by nonresident aliens for activities conducted outside the USA are treated as income from foreign sources.
+Targeted grants and achievement awards are issued by exempt organizations or by the USA (or one of its instruments or agencies), a State (or a political subdivision of a State), or the District of Columbia for an activity (or past activity in the case of an achievement award) undertaken in the public interest.

 Compensation for Personal Services Performed

 This section explains the rules for withholding tax from compensation for personal services.
 Compensation for personal services is subject to withholding at either the 30% rate or graduated rates.

 You generally must withhold tax at the 30% rate on compensation you pay to a nonresident alien individual for labor or personal services performed in the USA, unless that compensation is specifically exempted from withholding or subject to graduated withholding.
 This rule applies regardless of your place of residence, the place where the contract for service was made, or the place of payment.

 (Income Code 16).
 Independent personal services (a term commonly used in tax treaties) are personal services performed by an independent nonresident alien contractor as contrasted with those performed by an employee.
 This category of compensation includes payments for professional services, such as fees of an attorney, physician, or accountant made directly to the person performing the services.

 Compensation for independent personal services is subject to withholding and reporting as follows.